lydiaPenglish/lydiaPenglish.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Lydia English is a graduate research assistant in the department of Agronomy at Iowa State University.
-She currently works for Matt Liebman, PhD.
-She is interested in diversifying agricultural landscapes by incorporating ecology into farming practices.
+She currently works for [Dr. Matt Liebman](http://www.wallacechair.iastate.edu/).
+She is interested in diversifying agricultural landscapes by extending crop rotations and incorporating native habitat into farmscapes.
+She is affiliated with the [STRIPS project](https://www.nrem.iastate.edu/research/STRIPS/) at Iowa State University.